-Art for me has always been a vehicle for social criticism and focusing on issues of our time.
+As a collagist, I see art as a vehicle for social criticism and focusing on issues of our time.
 How do we talk about the history that divides and binds us together?
-As a white woman and settler-descendent my history of privilege is consciously and subconsciously woven into how I show up in the world and as an artist.
-My ancestors were touched by war and the ensuing grief had tremendous generational impact on my family.
-As a new mother to a little baby I have been consumed with what it means to love and protect the most vulnerable in society.
-What it means within the confines of home and what it means on a global scale and my work is an attempt to make visible that which colonial efforts have attempted to erase from history.
+I am a white woman and a descendant of settlers and my history of privilege is consciously and subconsciously woven into how I exist in the world and as an artist.
+My ancestors were touched by war, and the ensuing grief had a tremendous impact on my family.
+As a new mother, I am consumed with what it means to love and protect children, both within the confines of home and on a national and global scale.

-I’ve been a collagist for 18 years and, as a dual citizen of both the US and Canada, I often work within the Western genre to attempt to reflect back on what is happening here on Turtle Island.
-The traditional Western genre feels like the same story over and over again that parallels the living history we are bearing witness to.
-Stories that perpetuate the idea of regeneration thru violence and that masculinity has to be re-enforced by constant violence.
-Stories with heavy handed notions of freedom and unfreedom.
-Stories of liberal individualism which assume that the conditions of the Western frontier make everyone equal.
-Though I have most definitely been seduced by these stories my work is an attempt to radically counter these narratives.
-I do believe that in accountability lies a possibility for positive change.
+As a dual citizen of the United States and Canada, I often work within the nouveau Western genre to attempt to reflect on what is happening here on Turtle Island.
+It feels like the same story over and over—one that perpetuates the ideas of regeneration through violence and masculinity reinforced by violence.
+Heavy-handed notions of freedom, unfreedom, and liberal individualism assume that the Western frontier makes everyone equal.
+While I have been seduced by these narratives, my work is an attempt to radically counter them.

 – Vanessa Compton